Students Program RGB LEDs for Science FairApril 30, 2015

 “For this science fair, we learned how to use the program and created our own displays.
 It was actually pretty easy though.
 It may look complicated, but once you get used to the setup, everything is easier.
 I hope you enjoy the light displays!”

 Check out our RGB lighting and accessories and start dreaming up your own creative designs for any season, event, or celebration!
+You could consider using them to help educate your children or just give them something to do, or even use them for an array of british science week activities – it’s potential fun for all ages.

 Students at Science Fair with RGB LED Lights Project (image courtesy of Nik Stouffer)